Transverse tori in Engel manifolds: The range and applications of the formal invariants

 \item[c)] Now we specialize to the case $M=M_r\approx\R^4$ of Observation~\ref{tight}.
 Then in the smooth category, $C$ is unknotted and has only two possible framings in $\R^4$.
-The knotted tori we realize are precisely the odd twist-spun tori (corresponding to $l(C)$ necessarily being odd).
+The knotted tori we realize are precisely the turned spun tori.
+(The framing is ``turned'' since $l(C)$ is always odd.)
 Every $M_r$ contains a neighborhood in $\pr(\R^3,dz+xdy)$ of the section $w=0$, and $C$ is vertically transversely isotopic in $M_r$ to a transverse knot in this $\R^3$ section.
 We can draw this knot by its front projection in the $yz$-plane.
-The untwisted framing of $C$ in our model in (a) (given by both $\L|C$ and $\lambda$) becomes its blackboard framing (parallel to the $x$-axis) when $w=0$.
+The untwisted framing of $C$ in our 3-dimensional model $N$ in (a) (given by both $\L|C$ and $\lambda$) becomes its blackboard framing (parallel to the $x$-axis) when viewed in the given section of $M_r$.
 Then $\Sigma$ is pictured as an immersed torus following $C$ using this framing, with each slice normal to $C$ given by the front projection of $K$.
-The above computations apply with $\lambda$ the blackboard longitude, which is canonical in this setting: We can change a crossing of $C$ by a transverse isotopy bypassing the crossing in the fourth coordinate, which changes $l(C)$ and the 0-longitude of $C$, but the blackboard longitude is preserved.
-(This exhibits the equivalence of all $\E$-transverse knots $C$ in $\R^4$ as mentioned above.)
+The above computations apply with $\lambda$ the blackboard longitude, which is canonical in this setting: We can change any crossing of $C$ with at least one upward strand (in ``x'' position) by a transverse isotopy bypassing the crossing in the fourth coordinate.
+This changes $l(C)$ and the 0-longitude of $C$, but preserves the blackboard longitude (and exhibits the equivalence of all $\E$-transverse knots $C$ in $\R^4$ as mentioned in (a).)
 When $K$ is an unknot, the mod 2 residue of $\Delta_\nu$ is dual to a $(1,1)$-curve relative to the 0-longitude of $C$, as required by Example~\ref{R4mod2}, since transverse knots in $\R^3$ have odd self-linking.